Rhetos/Rhetos-wiki/Reading-querying-and-filtering-data.md

 }
 ```

-Now, you can remove the line with NotImplementedException and implemented the filter directly in C# class.
+Now, you can remove the line with `NotImplementedException` and implemented the filter directly in C# class,
+for example `return query.Where(b => b.Title.Length <= parameter.Limit);`.

-The `QueryFilter OldBooks` from DSL script will call this method directly.
+The `QueryFilter ShortTitle;` from DSL script will automatically call this method directly.